bengarrett/DOSee/README.md

 # DOSee

-DOSee DOSBox emulator for the web.
+DOSee - a MS-DOS emulator for the web.

 ### Dependencies and requirements